 Asteroids are a direct connection between our planet and interplanetary space.
-Craters like the Barring in Arizona remind us of this: the dinosaurs went extinct due to the impact with an asteroid not far from there.
+Craters like the Barring in Arizona remind us of this: the dinosaurs became extinct due to the impact with an asteroid not far from there.

 Yet somewhere in the universe asteroids can also carry life from one planet to another.
 The world awaits new landings on the moon and then on Mars, but I say: let's remember the asteroids, here are at least 4 good reasons to do so.

 They can also kill us.

 The Chelyabinsk incident was filmed by a camera car, before then no one had noticed the meteor.
 Fortunately, no direct victims of the explosion were recorded.
 We may not be so lucky next time.
 Ditto for the recent Puerto Rico accident, fortunately without consequences.

 Going only to the already known asteroids, there is only a slim possibility that they could collide with the earth in the coming decades.

 Among them, 6 are those with an "unpleasant" trajectory that can affect us in the next 150 years.

 Astronomers debate the origins of water on Earth, how it could have arrived billions of years ago, carried by comets and asteroids.